SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Reenabled Submarine engine 3
 - Submarine Torpedo tubes are now researched with torpedo launcher technology tree (was submarine hull technology tree)
 - Cruiser Sub : Range reduced to 4000 from 4750,
-                Fuel tank availeability moved from slot 1 to dedicated slot option shared with AA
+                Fuel tank availability moved from slot 1 to dedicated slot option shared with AA

-- Fuel tanks: now increasae range by 50% from 1000km Percentage cost modifier decreased to 10% form 25%
+- Fuel tanks: now increases range by 50% from 1000km Percentage cost modifier decreased to 10% from 25%
 - Torpedo: Weapon hit profile reduced to 110 from 120 (vanilla 100)

 #### Navy Spirits